Free Beta — v0.9.12

 Start building

-Type a prompt in the chat panel and press Enter.
+Click Save, type a prompt in the chat panel, and press Enter.
 Aurox creates geometry directly in your Rhino viewport.
 Switch between Chat and GH modes using the mode selector.

 Subscription Mode